 - Ways OB care can evolve to encompass that intuition

-- Organic Birth: getting medical students to be more comfortable with natural birth
+- Organic Birth: getting medical students to be more comfortable with physiologic birth

 - Creating a cooperative care between midwives and OBs